PERA Account Earnings

 PERA equities fund

 According to BDO, this fund is not for short-term because of how it can be very volatile.
-See below projection for the next 5 years if you save P100K and P200K annually.

 PERA bond funds

-The BDO PERA Bond Index fund comes in next in terms of ROI with 5.60% return.
+For bond funds, the BDO PERA Bond Index fund comes in next in terms of ROI with 5.60% return.
 It is designed to follow the returns of the Markit iBoxx ALBI Philippines 1-5 index.
 Among the assets it buys and sells are listed fixed income, government securities, or bank deposits.

 PERA short-term fund